mikunimaru/nomics/README.md

-The npm package for handling the nomics.com API.
+The node.js module for the nomics.com API.